Trouble (Coldplay song): Reception

-"Trouble" was a commercial success.
-It reached number 10 on the UK Singles Chart, making it the band's second top 10 single in the United Kingdom after "Yellow".
+"Trouble" reached number 10 on the UK Singles Chart, making it the band's second top 10 single in the United Kingdom after "Yellow".
 The performance of "Trouble" has been attributed to the "colossal home sales" of Parachutes in the United Kingdom.

 The positive reception of the single continued when the British outfit Lost Witness made a remixed version of the song, which was released and became "an unlikely dance floor anthem".
 With three singles successfully released, the band decided to abandon their initial plans of issuing "Don't Panic" as the fourth single of the album, deemed enough for a single album in the United Kingdom.
 "Don't Panic", however, was eventually released in some European regions.
 PopMatters listed the song's music video among the best of the year.

-In the United States, the single's chart performance was nearly as successful as that of "Yellow".
-It has reached number 23 on the Billboard Adult Top 40 and 28 on the Billboard Modern Rock Tracks.
-Martin has claimed that the single had saved them from being a "one-hit wonder" band.
-The band, thinking it was not a "great single", surmised it would not perform well in the United States.
-In 2012, NPO Radio 2 placed the track at number 297 on their annual Top 2000.
+In the United States, chart performance was nearly as successful as that of "Yellow".
+It reached number 23 on the Billboard Adult Top 40 and number 28 on the Billboard Modern Rock Tracks.
+Martin claimed that the single saved them from being a one-hit wonder band.
+In 2003, Q had the track featured on their 1001 Best Songs Ever special.
+In 2010, it was part of The Xfm Top 1000 Songs of All Time book.
+Two years later, NPO Radio 2 ranked the song at number 297 on the annual Top 2000.